Chinese: 知柏地黄丸

 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Zhi Bo Di Huang Wan is mostly used to treat the pattern "Kidney and Liver Yin Deficiency" which we describe below.
+As such Zhi Bo Di Huang Wan is used by TCM practitioners to treat three different patterns which we describe below.

-But before we delve into Kidney and Liver Yin Deficiency it is worth mentioning that it is often associated with the condition "vaginal itching".
+But before we delve into these patterns it is worth mentioning that they're often associated with the condition "vaginal itching".
 Again it wouldn't be correct to say "Zhi Bo Di Huang Wan treats vaginal itching".
-Rather, Zhi Bo Di Huang Wan is used to treat Kidney and Liver Yin Deficiency, which is sometimes the root cause behind vaginal itching.
+Rather, Zhi Bo Di Huang Wan is used to treat patterns that are sometimes the root cause behind vaginal itching.

-Now let's look at Kidney and Liver Yin Deficiency, a pattern that TCM practitioners commonly treat with Zhi Bo Di Huang Wan.
+Now let's look at the three patterns commonly treated with Zhi Bo Di Huang Wan.

 The Liver is a so-called "Zang" Organ.
 Learn more about the Liver in Chinese Medicine